f3club/ThunderCore-Test-Network-Info/README.md

 ***

-# 4) 测试币领取方式
+# 4) The way to get test coin

-If you need USDT and F3Cash to join our test：
+You need USDT and F3Cash to join our`s test：

-1. Leave your ThunderCore-Test-Net address and application information in the form below, and we will airdrop it to you.
+1. Leave your ThunderCore-Test-Net address and application information in the form below, and we will "airdrop" it to you.

  Address      | USDT     | F3Cash
  -------- | :-----------:  | :-----------:
  0x930354ACef0e603Cf10DA571Be901E82f2E27d2f     | 100     | 100

-2. Email to our mailbox (cup@f3club.io), please specify your address and the number of test coins (USDT, F3Cash) in the mailbox.
+2. Email to us (cup@f3club.io), please specify your address and the number of test coins (USDT, F3Cash) in the mail